rexieboy18/tidb-community-intelligence/README.md

-# TiDBDemo
+# tidb-community-intelligence
-Demo Project for Sr. PM Position
+🤖 AI-powered developer experience platform demo for PingCAP - transforming 37K+ GitHub stars into actionable insights
 # 🤖 TiDB Community Intelligence Demo
 Lovingly created for the TidDB community with the help of Calude AI.